WZWKinging/interaction-safety-aware-motion-planning/README.md

 > See **'Implementation'** the code for the method proposed in the paper.
 See **'policy-vs-sequence-optimization'** the implementation for the comparison between **Sequence-based Optimization** and **Policy-based Optimization** [1], [2].

 ## Prerequisite
-> You need to install CasADi (https://web.casadi.org/) for running both the Python code and MATLAB code.
+> You need to install CasADi (https://web.casadi.org/) for running both the Python code and MATLAB code.   pip3 install casadi(casadi-3.6.5)

 > The optimization problem is solved using linear solver ma57 (https://licences.stfc.ac.uk/product/coin-hsl), but you can comment out the ma57 solver in the code if you do not manage to install the HSL solvers.
-Then the ipopt will use the default linear solver.
+Then the ipopt will use the default linear solver.  sudo apt-get install libmetis-dev(libmetis-dev (5.1.0.dfsg-5))

-> One key Python package is needed: **scikit-image 0.21.0** (https://pypi.org/project/scikit-image/).
+> One key Python package is needed: **scikit-image 0.21.0** (https://pypi.org/project/scikit-image/).  pip3 install scikit-image==0.21.0

 The following will show some supplementary materials to the paper.
 These case studies are mentioned in the corresponding places in the paper.